 The Chair in “Risk and Insurance”, sponsored by the Verbond van Verzekeraars (Dutch Association of Insurers), explores the complexity of modern insurance policies and the increasing interconnectedness of insurance risks to other forms of risk.
 Research done in the context of this Chair has led to further investigation into the micro- and macroeconomic aspects of insurance.
 The Chair is currently held by professor Roger Laeven.

-The Chair in “(Enterprise) Risk Management”, sponsored by the Stichting Assurantiebeurs Amsterdam, intends to promote education and research in the field of Insurance studies and enterprise risk management.
+The Chair in “(Enterprise) Risk Management”, sponsored by the Stichting Assurantiebeurs Amsterdam, intends to promote education and research in the field of insurance studies and enterprise risk management.
 This Chair is currently held by professor Arjen Ronner, who was an executive director at AON Risk Management.

 The Chair in “Financial Policies, Institutions and Markets”, sponsored by De Nederlandsche Bank (the Dutch Central Bank) studies the stability of the financial sector and the use of policy instruments such as capital buffers to achieve this objective.
-International inter dependencies are an important aspect in this connection.
+International interdependencies are an important aspect in this connection.
 The Chair is currently held by professor Aerdt Houben, Division Director at De Nederlandsche Bank.

 The Chair in “Implementatie Financieel Gedragsrecht”, sponsored by NIBE-SVV, focuses on the implementation of financial law in banks and insurance companies and the relevant obstacles that both the sector and the supervisory authorities are confronted with.
 Current holder of the Chair is Professor Rob Schotsman.
 He is also the director of the UvA Academie voor Bank en Verzekeringen, a joint venture between the UvA and NIBE-SVV to provide post-masters education to senior officials in the financial sector.

 The “MN Chair in Pension Economics” was founded in 2012 with the aim to enhance our knowledge about the design of pension systems, pension policies and their interaction with the macro-economy.
 This Named Chair is sponsored by MN Services N.V.
 The current holder of the Chair is Professor Roel Beetsma.
-The Chair features an elaborate research program in the aforementioned fields.
-The program also features three PhD projects.
+The Chair features an elaborate research programme in the aforementioned fields.
+The programme also features three PhD projects.

 The Chair in “Project and Program Evaluation for International Development”, sponsored by the Amsterdam Institute for International Development, evaluates interventions in health and education policies in developing countries.
 The current Chair holder is professor Menno Pradhan.